 There are a number of strange an unusual fish species which have been caught around the UK.
 While there are a number of fairly rare species which have UK shore caught records (such as Atlantic wolffish, tadpole fish and greater forkbeard).
-However, all of these species, although rare, have populations in British waters and live and breed around the British Isles.
-Although they may be rare they are still British fish species.
+However, all of these species have populations in British waters and live and breed around the British Isles.
 The species listed below are, on the other hand, species which do not have native UK populations and can be seen as vagrant species – fish which have, for unknown reasons, ended up way outside of their natural habitat and ended up in British waters.
 These catches are by definition extremely rare, but all currently stand as verified UK shore caught records.

 - Record: 10oz

 One of the most exotic fish ever caught in British waters is the pilot fish (Naucrates ductor).
 Pilot fish grow to around 75cm in length (but are usually around half of this size) and are identifiable by their single dorsal fin, deeply forked tail and striking black/white striped colouration.
 They are usually found in the warm and tropical seas around the equator.
 They are often found swimming alongside much larger predatory sharks, which they form symbiotic relationships with.

 Pilot fish will pick parasites off the skin and out of the gill slits of sharks.
 It is very rare for sharks to eat pilot fish, with shark species seemingly aware that it is in their interests to allow the pilot fish to feed on the parasites which are on the shark.
 Indeed, pilot fish may even swim into the mouths of sharks and feed on scraps of rotting flesh from between the teeth of the shark.
 When found away from sharks they will scavenge on dead and rotting fish and invertebrates such as marine worms and prawns.